-The Company believes that effective communication with shareholders is essential for enhancing investor relations and investors' understanding of the Group's business performance and strategies.
-The Company endeavours to maintain an on-going dialogue with shareholders and in particular, through annual general meetings and other general meetings.
-The Chairman of the Board, all other members of the Board including independent non-executive Directors, and the chairmen of all Board committees (or their delegates) will make themselves available at the annual general meetings to meet shareholders and answer their enquiries.
+The Company endeavours to maintain an on-going dialogue with its shareholders and in particular, through annual general meetings and other general meetings.
+The chairman of the Board, all other members of the Board including independent non-executive Directors, and the chairmen of all Board committees (or their delegates) will make themselves available at the annual general meetings to meet the Company's shareholders and answer their enquiries.